ProximoSrl/Jarvis.ConfigurationService/Tools/Setup/readme.md

 You will be prompted for credentials for the build server, then it will download the latest build from selected branch (default is master) and install everything.

+If you cannot access build server, you can create a folder named artifacts and then place inside that folder the result of the build downloaded from build service.

 #Installation Layout

 Base configuration install the host in subdirectory ConfigurationManagerHost, and rewrite the config file to use configuration store in a subfolder named ConfigurationStore.
 This will avoid further update to overwrite the ConfigurationStore directory